Mitsubishi Motors: Fuel economy scandal

-In early 2016, Mitsubishi partner Nissan found discrepancies between Mitsubishi information and actual fuel consumption while working in new micro (kei) cars for both companies, the eK Wagon, eK Space, Nissan Dayz, and Nissan Dayz Roox.
-At the time, Mitsubishi manufactured micro cars for Nissan, which had never produced that class of vehicle itself.
-Mitsubishi admitted that they had been giving wrong information on fuel consumption from 2002 onwards, using inaccurate test methods.
+In early 2016, Mitsubishi Motors partner Nissan found discrepancies between Mitsubishi information and actual fuel consumption while working in new micro (kei) cars for both companies, the eK Wagon, eK Space, Nissan Dayz, and Nissan Dayz Roox.
+At the time, Mitsubishi Motors manufactured micro cars for Nissan, which had never produced that class of vehicle itself.
+Mitsubishi Motors admitted that they had been giving incorrect information on fuel consumption from 2002 onwards, using inaccurate test methods.
 Later, the company said it used fuel-economy testing methods that did not comply with Japanese regulations for 25 years, much longer than previously known.

-Mitsubishi management said they did not know about the issue and that the wrong information came from the micro car development department.
+Mitsubishi Motors management said they were unaware about the issue and that the incorrect information came from the micro car development department, NMKV.
 They ordered an investigation led by investigators not affiliated with the company.
 The resultant scandal culminated in Nissan acquiring a controlling interest in MMC in May 2016.
 As a consequence, Nissan agreed to invest 237.4 billion yen (US$2.2 billion) in exchange for receiving a 34% controlling ownership stake in Mitsubishi Motors.

 Due to dilution of existing shares, other Mitsubishi group companies (Mitsubishi Heavy Industries, Mitsubishi Corp., and Bank of Tokyo-Mitsubishi UFJ) had their combined holdings in Mitsubishi Motors fall to about 20% from 34% previously.

 MMNA stated that vehicles sold from 2013 in the United States featured accurate fuel-economy information and were thereby not affected by the scandal.